UP | HOME

 Integration Testing in ROS and Python

-4. The integration testing appears to be very powerful, letting you
+2. The integration testing is powerful, letting you:

 • Directly test the output of processes